 Recap of the IRS reporting changes for Form 1099-K

-Previously, eBay and other online payment platforms were only required to report transactions to the IRS once you hit an annual threshold $20,000 in gross payments and at least 200 transactions.
+Previously, online payment platforms were only required to report transactions to the IRS once you hit an annual threshold $20,000 in gross payments and at least 200 transactions.
 Due to the IRS announcement in December, these requirements remain in effect for the 2022 tax filing season.

 Only those who were subject to backup withholding, exceeded the threshold of $20,000 and 200+ transactions, or live in a state with a lower reporting threshold will receive Form 1099-K from eBay for the 2022 tax year.

 Beginning Jan.
 1, 2023, these thresholds will drop significantly.
 With the change in these requirements, platforms like eBay must report payments totaling $600 or more in a calendar year, with no transaction minimum.

 How you can prepare for income tax filing next year

 Here are three key steps to help you accurately file your income tax return next year:

 It doesn’t matter if you are a casual online seller or operating as a small business — keeping detailed records is essential for tax purposes.

 The best thing you can do is save your receipts and keep organized documents of all your transactions.
 Some of the most important records to keep track of include your cost of goods sold (usually what you originally paid for the item you are selling), shipping costs, any fees you paid when selling, and expenses for packing and shipping supplies.
 Be sure to keep track of any refunds paid to customers as well.